activityworkshop/Murmeli/README.md

 * There's an intermittent "Segmentation Fault" problem somewhere in the Qt library which is proving difficult to reproduce.
 Hopefully this is gone with the move to Qt5, we'll see.
 * It was necessary to port all the Qt4 code to use Qt5 (in particular the signals- and slots-handling) and also to port the use of QtWebKit to the new QtWebEngine.
 Unfortunately this means that Murmeli will no longer run on Debian Jessie or on the Raspberry Pi.

+## Redesign

+This separate branch will explore some possibilities for redesigning the architecture to make things more modular.
+In particular, we'll plug together components at runtime instead of coupling them in a fixed way.
+This should get rid of the singletons and make things much more testable.
+It would also be desirable to plug together a partial system for tests, and for the robot instances a gui-less system without dependencies on Qt.

+We'll also focus much more closely on the outputs of pylint and try to name things and indent things in a more pylint-friendly way.

+Unfortunately this means that during the reorganisation the main Murmeli gui won't work for a while, as the focus will be on the components and their tests.